ashutoshpurushottam/The-Movie-Catalogue/README.md

 - JSON endpoints for a given list info are http://localhost:5000/json/genre/<int:genre_id> or http://localhost:5000/json/movies/genre/<int:genre_id>

+### Running project ###
+- Ensure you have the required software installed (see Requirements)
+- Clone the repo: `git clone https://github.com/ashutoshpurushottam/The-Movie-Catalogue.git`
+- Inside the repo in terminal navigate to the The-Movie-Catalogue directory
+- Set up the database: `python database_setup.py`
+- Populate the database: `python populate_database.py`
+- For running the code populate_database.py you will need to create an account in [TMDB][8] website
+- You will need to create username, password and obtain api_key from the TMDB website and put them in a secret.py file with variable names username, password and api_key respectively.
+- If you want you can use skip the above two steps and use the database genremoviewithusers.db included in the repository.
+You can login and add your own lists and movies to the db.
+- Run the app: `python project.py`
+- Navigate to the app via a web browser: http://localhost:5000

 ### Credits ###
 - Front-end Framework: [Materialize Framework][6]